-From Figure 4.27 one verifies that, in the current state of the network, the processing delay on the nodes is 75.5% of the total E2E delay.
-It is important to mention that the processing delay on the network is calculated by subtracting the link delay based on the distance between the nodes and the total network latency from the input parameters, so the high values of the processing delay can be explained since, in some cases, the input latency values were not acquired from a direct connection between the cell site and the aggregation node, including multiple unidentified links until the arrival at the node.
+From Figure 4.27, one verifies that, in the current state of the network, the processing delay in the nodes is 75.5% of the total E2E delay.
+It is important to mention that the processing delay in the network is calculated by subtracting the link delay based on the distance between the nodes and the total network latency from the input parameters, so the high values of the processing delay can be explained since, in some cases, the input latency values were not acquired from a direct connection between the cell site and the aggregation node, including multiple unidentified links until the arrival at the node.

-The high processing delay on the network leads to conclude that to support the new 5G use cases it is necessary to increase processing capacity on the nodes, reducing the processing delay, and queuing delay on the nodes, or to create a more direct connection between the RU and CU node.
+The high processing delay on the network leads to conclude that to support the new 5G use cases it is necessary to increase the processing capacity on the nodes, reducing the processing and queuing delays in the nodes, or to create a more direct connection between the RU and CU nodes.